Your finances need help. You have debt that you’re not sure how to tackle, you aren’t saving money and you feel like you can’t get ahead.

 Over time you will accomplish a lot of small goals that all lead up to achieving your bigger, long-term goal.

 I believe that this step is super important.
 You can goal set all you want, but without action you simply won’t get anywhere.
 But that action needs to be focused and intentional!

 *This post contains some affiliate links for your convenience (which means if you make a purchase after clicking a link I will earn a small commission which helps keep my blog up and running but it won’t cost you a penny more)!
 Click here to read my full disclosure policy.

 One book that has been a life changer for me is The ONE Thing, by Gary Keller and Jay Papasan.
 If you struggle with making progress and want learn how to break things down into the ONE Thing you could do today that would make all the difference for your tomorrow, I highly, highly recommend it!

 For further reading (because of course I have more articles on achieving your goals!)

 If you feel overwhelmed and financially out of control, either with debt or a frustrating inability to save money, there is a solution.
 You can make progress.
 With a plan in place, the stress and overwhelm will die down and you can begin to build confidence in your ability to build a secure financial future.

 All it takes is an actionable plan.
 I’ve outlined the exact steps that I took, and many others I’ve talked to, to gain control and make progress.
 I went from zero savings and no career prospects to laying the pathway for financial independence.
 It’s not difficult.
 It simply takes a plan and consistent, intentional, action.

-To make this journey even easier, I have created a FREE email course to help step you through each of these steps.
+To make this journey even easier, I have created an in depth email course to help step you through each of these steps.
 It’s call 7 Steps to a Financial Clean House.
 It includes everything I mentioned here, but has all the details you need to jump in and get started.